Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Experiments

-The GP implementation is based on the \textsc{GPytorch} package and uses $D=50$ datapoints collected and updated online according to~\cite[Sec.~IV.D.2]{Lahr_Naf_Wabersich_Frey_Siehl_Carron_Diehl_Zeilinger_2024}.
-The controller is run in RTI-mode at 30 Hz, with a prediction horizon of $N=40$.
-To compute the integrals \eqref{eqn:FTC_to_LPV}, we use the Gauss-Legendre scheme with $n^\mathrm{int}_\mathrm{nom}=40$ for the nominal model and $n_\mathrm{GP}^\mathrm{int}=20$ for the GPs.
-In the experiments, we compare four schemes: nominal (1) SQP and (2) LPV using the measured state and the last input as anchor points, (3) zero-order GP-SQP and (4) zero-order \mbox{GP-LPV}.
+The GP implementation is based on \textsc{GPytorch} and uses $D=50$ datapoints collected and updated online according to~\cite[Sec.~IV.D.2]{Lahr_Naf_Wabersich_Frey_Siehl_Carron_Diehl_Zeilinger_2024}.
+The controller is run in RTI-mode at 30 Hz, with $N=40$ prediction horizon.
+To compute the integrals \eqref{eqn:FTC_to_LPV}, we use a Gauss-Legendre scheme with $n^\mathrm{int}_\mathrm{nom}=40$ FTC integration stages for the nominal model and $n_\mathrm{GP}^\mathrm{int}=20$ for the GPs.
+We compare four schemes: nominal (1) SQP and (2) LPV using the measured state and the last input as anchor points, (3) zero-order GP-SQP and (4) zero-order \mbox{GP-LPV}.

 As shown in Fig.~\ref{fig:hw_experiments} and Table~\ref{Table:hw_experiments}, the nominal controllers guide the car around the track but fail to follow the optimal raceline.
-During testing, manual safety margin in the form of tightened track constraints ($d_\mathrm{t}=0.02$~m) are needed in this case to prevent collisions, whereas the GP-MPCC schemes operated safely without such adjustments, as indicated by the Safe column in Table~\ref{Table:hw_experiments}.
+During testing, manually tightened track constraints ($d_\mathrm{t}=0.02$~m) are needed in this case to prevent collisions, whereas the GP-MPCC schemes operated safely without such adjustments, as indicated by the Safe column in Table~\ref{Table:hw_experiments}.
 In terms of computation, SQP is faster, as it only evaluates Jacobians~\eqref{eqn:SQP_AB_jacobian} $N$ times, while the LPV method requires $N(n^\mathrm{int}_\mathrm{nom}+n_\mathrm{GP}^\mathrm{int})$ evaluations for numerical integration.
 Although parallelization mitigates this, SQP remains more efficient in RTI schemes.
-However, in the learning-based setting, the LPV-MPC attains a lower average cost due to improved model approximations.
-This is in contrast to the nominal case, where the average cost is higher, because the mismatch has a more significant effect.
+In the learning-based setting, LPV-MPC achieves a lower average cost through improved model approximations, whereas the nominal case incurs higher costs due to a more significant model mismatch.